JarJarBernie/jimmybox/README.md

 3) vagrant up

-## Made for PHP professionals and E-Commerce Developers
+## Made for PHP professionals and E-Commerce developers
 ### Shopware ready
 - tested with Shopware 5.2.8
 - use PHP 7 Performance in Shopware